qingushu/Columbia-CSEE-W4119/DESIGN.md

    - Each peer is both a voter and a miner.
 Upon deciding on a vote, the peer constructs a `NEW_VOTE` transaction locally.
    - The vote is validated and triggers immediate mining of a new block containing the vote.
    - The vote is validated and immediately turned into a `NEW_VOTE` transaction locally.
    - This triggers mining of a new block with that single vote.
+   - *Redundancy found in vote validation and truning vote into a transaction.*

 4. **Block Mining:**